-Small Claims Court is, undoubtedly, a popular venue for disputes about construction and renovation.
+Small Claims Court is undoubtedly a popular venue for disputes related to construction and renovation.
 But, unfortunately, non-payment for these types of work and dissatisfaction with the job is all too common.

 Construction Lien